MindSKKU/NNE/Assignment1GradingResult.md

 ### What you have to do is:
 - Check your file format.
-  - **We reduced the file format penalty for assignment 1 to be -5 point.(not for the others)**
+  - **We reduced the file format penalty for assignment 1 to be -5 point.(Other assighment will be -30point)**
   - Someone used .rar file.
 I cannot open them both linux and mac OS unar.
 Please upload your files again.
   - Someone used directory name YOURSTUDENTNAME instead of 201xxxxxxx.
   - Someone still did not contained directory in zip file.

 - Check the error.
   - The RuntimeError is actually RuntimeError + compile error.
-  - Many error is occured because of the unknown variables.
+  - Many errors are occured by the unknown variables.

 ### Result excel file available here.
 https://github.com/MindSKKU/NNE/blob/master/pictures/Assignment_grading.xlsx